sadiqahmed2001/sound_recognize-and-speak/README.md

         print("Sorry, there was an error processing your request.")

 step4:-
-in this step we have to define the speak function, which is written below.....!!
+in this step, we must define the speak function, which is written below.....!!

 def speak(text):
     engine=pyttsx3.init()